vectordotdev/timber-elixir/README.md

 <details><summary><strong>How does Timber benefit me differently?</strong></summary><p>

 1. **Data quality.** The usefulness of your logs starts here.
-This is why we ship libraries like this one.
-A fundamental difference from parsing.
-We maintain the entire process of structuring your logs from *within* your application: from framework logs, to 3rd party logs, to custom events.
-It's all maintained and fully-managed.
-This gives you time to focus on your core competancies, not logging!
+This is why we ship libraries like this one; a fundamental difference from parsing.
+Timber maintains the entire process of structuring your logs from *within* your application: from framework logs, to 3rd party logs, to custom events.
+Moreover, Timber adds data that otherwise wouldn't be in the line; data you can't obtain from parsing alone.
 2. **Human readability.** Structuring your logs means they become unreadable.
 Timber *augments* your logs with structured data.
 Meaning we do not alter the original log message.
    And in the Timber console, you'll see the humany-friendly message.
 Click the line, and you'll